What exactly IS 'dark social'?

 The challenge is that web analytics programs can’t categorise the real source of the links we're sharing through social apps, text and email, so they’ll usually lump it into a ‘Direct traffic’ category for you by default (you could say these links should be classed as referrals though).
 Techopedia says:

 “In analysing traffic to The Atlantic, a web analytics firm dug into traffic that came without a referrer…they discovered that more than half of The Atlantic's social traffic came from untrackable sources, or dark social.”

-If you’re a digital marketing bod, then you probably like to have an overview of each digital marketing activity, end-to-end, with the ability to drill down into the detail of stats to identify how successful that last campaign was (for example).
+If you’re a digital marketing bod, then you probably like to have an overview of each digital marketing activity and a detailed social media plan, end-to-end, with the ability to drill down into the detail of stats to identify how successful that last campaign was (for example).
 You'll also be looking for trends and behaviours.
 ‘Dark social’ hampers your ability to do this though.
 Source: RadiumOne Po.st social data, 2016

 Digital marketing agency Montfort have published an article which is really helpful - here's their guidance, verbatim: